LEE-Kyungjae/Palamedes/README.md

 > **Palamedes decides what mission is worth planning before execution agents
 > decide how to implement it.**

+# Palamedes

+Palamedes is an open-source Goal Discovery and Goal Synthesis Engine that generates novel, detailed, and actionable missions before planning begins.
-Palamedes is a research-beta autonomous pre-planner and plan-state kernel.
-It works before the familiar `planner -> task -> implementation` pipeline: noticing what matters, forming competing interpretations, originating a justified mission, attempting to falsify it, and handing only the surviving mission to downstream agents.
+It operates before the traditional `planner → task → implementation` pipeline by discovering opportunities, generating competing goal hypotheses, refining them into justified missions, attempting to falsify them, and passing only the surviving mission to downstream planners and agents.
+Palamedes is currently a research-beta project exploring autonomous goal generation, mission synthesis, and pre-planning reasoning.

 It treats a plan as revisionable state rather than disposable text.
 Alongside goals, evidence, hypotheses, and restore points, Palamedes can preserve